Jean-Hugues Anglade

-Jean-Hugues Anglade is a French actor, film director, and screenwriter, known for his roles as Eric in Killing Zoe, Zorg in Betty Blue and Marco, the boyfriend of Nikita in Nikita.
+Jean-Hugues Anglade (born 29 July 1955) is a French actor, film director, and screenwriter.
+He has been twice nominated for the César Award for Best Actor, for Betty Blue (1986) and Nocturne Indien (1990), and won Best Supporting Actor for La Reine Margot (1994).
+In 2010, he was ascended a Commander of the Order of Arts and Letters.

 Early life

 Jean-Hugues Anglade was born in Thouars, Deux-Sèvres, Poitou-Charentes, France.
 His father was a veterinary surgeon and his mother was a social worker.
 He entered the Conservatoire national supérieur d'art dramatique in Paris (class of 1980), where he attended classes with Antoine Vitez.
 This allowed him, in particular, to make his first appearance on television in 1980 in an adaptation by Michel Favart of La Peau de chagrin by Honoré de Balzac.

 Career

 Anglade has acted in many films, TV series and on stage.

 He plays a major role in the TF1 2022 French TV series Visions, which premiered at Canneseries that year.
 The series, directed by directed by Akim Isker, also stars Louane Emera, Soufiane Guerrab, and Julien Boisselier.

+In 2010, he was ascended a Commander of the Order of Arts and Letters.